There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - your “auth service” is a thin wrapper around JWT

-You built for scale you don’t have — and might never need.
+You built for scale you don’t have, and probably never will.

 Meanwhile, someone else shipped a monolith in two weeks and is already talking to users.